ome/ngff-spec/ngff_spec/specification.md

 Next, apply the second transformation to the result.
 Repeat until every transformation has been applied.
 The output of the last transformation is the result of the sequence.

+A sequence transformation MUST NOT be part of another sequence transformation.
+The `input` and `output` fields MUST be included for sequence transformations.

+<strong>transformations</strong>
+: A non-empty array of transformations.

 ````{note}